-This document should be read carefully and completely.
-Individuals with special health care needs should read carefully those sections that apply to them.
-You can find a Summary of Benefits and Coverage Table containing the major provisions of the CalOptima PACE at the end of this chapter.
-CalOptima PACE has an agreement with the Centers for Medicare & Medicaid Services and the Department of Health Care Services (DHCS) that is subject to renewal on a periodic basis, and if the agreements are not renewed, the program will be terminated.
+This document should be read carefully and in full.
+People with special health care needs should also be sure to read those sections that apply to them.
+You can find a Summary of Benefits and Coverage Table showing the major provisions of the CalOptima PACE at the end of this chapter.
+CalOptima PACE has an agreement with the Centers for Medicare & Medicaid Services and the Department of Health Care Services (DHCS) that is renewed on a periodic basis.
+If the agreements are not renewed, the program will end.

-If you would like further information about the benefits of CalOptima PACE, please contact us at 1-714-468-1100.
-In this agreement, CalOptima PACE is sometimes called "we" and you are sometimes called the "participant" or "member."
+To learn more about the benefits of CalOptima PACE, please contact us at 1-714-468-1100.

+In this agreement, CalOptima PACE may be called "we" and you may be called the "participant" or "member."
 The term "participant" is most often used at CalOptima PACE.
 Some of the terms used in this document may not be familiar to you.
 Please refer to the "Definitions" section in the back (Chapter 13) for explanations of the terms used.

-CalOptima PACE believes in helping you remain as independent as possible, living in your own community and home.
-We offer a complete program of health and health-related services and focus on preventive measures to maintain your well-being.
+The goal of CalOptima PACE is to help you remain as independent as you can be and living in your own community and home.
+We offer a complete program of health and health-related services.
+We focus on preventive care to maintain your well-being.

 One unique feature of CalOptima PACE is our personal approach to health care and services.
-We make sure that you and our health care staff know each other well, so we can work together effectively on your behalf.
+We make sure that you and our health care staff know each other well, so we can work as one on your behalf.
 We do not replace the care of your family and friends.
-Rather, we collaborate with you, your family and friends to provide the care you need.
-Your suggestions and comments are always encouraged and welcomed.
+Rather, we work with you, your family and friends to give you the care you need.
+Your ideas and comments are always wanted and welcomed.

-CalOptima PACE operates 24 hours a day, 7 days a week, 365 days a year.
-To treat the multiple chronic health care problems of our participants, our health care professionals assess and evaluate changes, provide timely intervention and encourage participants to help themselves.
-Based on your needs, we provide medical, nursing and nutrition services; rehabilitation therapy; in-home services and training; pharmaceuticals; podiatry; audiology; vision, dental and mental health services; and any other service approved by the interdisciplinary team (IDT).
-On an inpatient basis, we provide acute and skilled nursing care in contracted facilities.
+CalOptima PACE operates 24 hours a day, 7 days a week and 365 days a year.
+To treat the many chronic health care problems our participants face, our health care staff asses and evaluate changes.
+Our health care staff then provide timely support and encourage participants to help themselves.

+Based on your needs, we provide medical, nursing and nutrition services, such as:

+- rehabilitation therapy

+- in-home services and training

+- medicines

+- foot care

+- hearing

+- vision

+- dental

+- mental health services

+- any other service approved by the interdisciplinary team (IDT).

+On an inpatient basis, we provide acute and skilled nursing care in contracted sites.
 (See Chapter 4 for a more detailed description of covered benefits.)

 Please examine this Enrollment Agreement carefully.
-Enrollment in CalOptima PACE is voluntary.
-If you are not interested in enrolling in our program, you may return the Enrollment Agreement to us without signing.
+Enrollment in CalOptima PACE is up to you.
+If you decide not to enroll in our program, you may return the Enrollment Agreement to us without signing.
 If you do sign and enroll with us, your benefits under CalOptima PACE continue until you choose to disenroll from the program or you no longer meet the conditions of enrollment.
 (See Chapter 10 for information on termination of benefits.)

-Upon signing and enrolling in CalOptima PACE, you will receive the following items:
+Upon signing and enrolling in CalOptima PACE, you will receive these items:

 - A copy of the Enrollment Agreement

 - A CalOptima PACE Membership Card

-- A sticker with our emergency telephone numbers to post in your home
+- A magnet with our emergency telephone numbers to post in your home